f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

 **7. Select Security**

+ 1. Toggle on "Enable HTTPS (TLS Server)"
- 1. Choose the certificate "self_demo.f5.com"
+ 2. Choose the certificate "self_demo.f5.com"

  .. image:: ./pictures/choose_cert.png

+ 3. Toggle on "Use a WAF Policy"
- 2. Click "+ Create" and enter the new policy name "waf-policy" in the new window as shown in the picture below.
+ 4. Click "+ Create" and enter the new policy name "waf-policy" in the new window as shown in the picture below.

  .. image:: ./pictures/create_application_create_policy.png